kmuthukk/yugabyte-db/docs/building-document-store-on-rocksdb.md

 <h2 style="text-align: left;">Summary</h2>
 RocksDB is arguably one of the most successful open source data infrastructure projects in the last decade.
 It is second to none when it comes to fast monolithic key-value storage.
-YugaByte DB leverages RocksDB’s strengths in the context of embedding it as the per-node storage engine of DocDB, its distributed document store.
+YugaByte DB leverages RocksDB’s strengths in the context of embedding it as the per-node storage engine of DocDB, YugaByte DB's distributed document store.
 Every row managed by YugaByte DB is stored as a document in DocDB that internally maps to multiple key-value pairs in RocksDB.
 As described in
 <a href="enhancing-rocksdb-for-speed-and-scale.md">“Extending RocksDB for Speed &amp; Scale”</a>,
 we also had to make significant enhancements to RocksDB in this context.

-We hope our design choices and lessons learnt help guide engineering teams looking to leverage RocksDB beyond its design original intent.

 Building a massively scalable, high performance SQL database is a hard engineering problem to say the least.
 Using RocksDB as a foundational building block certainly made life easier for us as an engineering team.